 If you want to know the returns on a college education, you might look at earnings, comparing the average wages of those who attend college to those who don’t.
 The problem with this approach is that it doesn’t account for the complications of self-selection—kids with greater innate ability may be more likely to choose to attend college, for instance.
 How would you know if higher wages were due to college or ability?

-“We would end up overestimating the actual effect of college because part of that difference in average wages is attributable to innate talent,” says Francesca Molinari, Economics/Statistical Science.
+“We would end up overestimating the actual effect of college because part of that difference in average wages is attributable to innate talent,” says Francesca Molinari, Economics/Statistics and Data Science.
 “Labor economists have long confronted the problem that once we realize there is selection in going to college, we have a situation where we can’t learn the returns to education based on this data.”

 Enter Molinari’s specialty: econometrics.
 Econometrics is a field that studies how to use economic or social science data that is often limited in what it reveals.
 “Econometrics provides statistical methods to analyze data that comes from various aspects of an individual’s life,” Molinari says.
 “We try to come up with methods that anyone working with social science data can use, often to answer questions of economic interest.”